Physical education and Sport play a large part of life at Highfield Littleport.

 Yoga

-We have adopted a specialist Yoga package and teachers lead sessions with students on the Green and lower Yellow pathway.
+We have adopted a specialist Yoga package and teachers lead sessions with students differentiated for all pathways.
 Students develop their physical and mental health within sessions Students develop body awareness, mindfulness, strength and flexibility.
 Our students also have their concentration and memory enhanced through routines.
 Students also learn parts of the body and functions which is an excellent cross curricular skill.
+This is also great for promoting positive health and wellbeing.
+All students access this as part of our core provision.

 Visiting Sports Coaches

 We have a visiting sports coach who exposes students to a variety of different sports to widen their interest, knowledge and activity.
-This is run as individual lessons for our yellow pathway and upper school students.
+This is run as individual lessons on a weekly basis for our yellow and purple pathway and upper school students.

 Sports Clubs